 Given therefore that no Children Act Orders are made (other than in exceptional circumstances), that last beyond the age of 16, that is the age at which a child can decide upon contact and indeed with which parent they would wish to live.

-However, the Children Act 1989 contains in a Section 1 a checklist which Courts use for the purposes of determining what is the best outcome for a child (see later article where I deal with the checklist in its entirety) and within that checklist there is a requirement that a Court should take into account a child’s views and wishes insofar as they can be ascertained.
+The Children Act 1989 contains in Section 1 a checklist (known as the “welfare checklist”) which Courts use for the purposes of determining what is the best outcome for a child.
+Please see our article What is the Children Act 1989? for more information on the Children Act.
+Within the checklist there is a requirement that a Court should take into account a child’s views and wishes insofar as they can be ascertained.

 The first thing to be drawn from this is that the Court shall take into account the children’s views and wishes, it is not a requirement that the Court shall follow those views and wishes as presented.
-In effect, a Court can give consideration to what a child’s views and wishes are but determine that in fact the child’s best interest is served by an alternative arrangement.
+It is important to remember that the child’s welfare is the Court’s paramount consideration, not the child’s wishes.
+A Court can give consideration to what a child’s views and wishes are but they are not determinative.

 For example, if a ten year old child without good reason was suddenly to decide they no longer wish to go to school and that they have had enough of education, it is highly unlikely that either a parent or indeed a Court would follow that child’s views and wishes.